 Opening like a new wave track from the early eighties, 'Someone For Me' is another terrific song.
 It skates close to sounding the most of its time, but with a strong vocal and some good guitar and percussion (I guess they were created by an 808, but there might be some real drums in there), it ends up as a real barn burner.
 It's just as good as 'Thinking About You'.

 After the double whammy of two dance tracks, the tempo and tone changes with 'Saving All My Love For You'.
 One of Houston's most well-known ballads, it is a bummer of a song if you really listen to the lyrics.
 Once again, Houston sells the hell out of the vocal, which (somehow) blunts the sadness of the song's underlying message.

 Whatever impact 'Greatest Love Of All' previously had is completely lost on me.
-It's no fault of the song - it's just been played so many times, and parodied to death, that it's hard to sit through with wanting to drift off.
+It's no fault of the song - it's just been played so many times, and parodied to death, that it's hard to sit through without wanting to drift off.

 One of Houston's earliest releases were her appearances on a couple of tracks by the great Teddy Pendergrass.
 One of these songs, 'Hold Me', serves as the finale here.
 A meeting between two eras, sonically it sounds like nothing else on the album.
 As well as a chance to hear two great voices together, it offers a glimpse at what Houston's voice sounded like in a more overtly 'soul' song.